 In this step you can also add a example posts to the newly created Blog Post Content Type.

 Note: To create Content Type Definitions with example data in your account, you can also use the Flotiq CLI approach.
-Download the data from the .flotiq directory in the starter repository, and use the flotiq import command.
+Download the data from the .flotiq directory in the starter repository, and use the command.

 But components aren’t everything.
 We should use some layouts.
 About that, in the next paragraph.